carlosedp/riscv-bringup/unleashed/Readme.md

 ## Clone repositories

 Then, clone the required repositories.
-You need the FSBL (First stage bootloader), OpenSBI (Second stage bootloader), U-boot and the Linux kernel.
+You need the FSBL (First stage bootloader), OpenSBI (Second stage bootloader), U-Boot and the Linux kernel.
 I keep all in one directory.

 ```sh
 mkdir unleashed